SeldonIO/seldon-core/docs-gb/scaling/hpa-rps-autoscaling.md

 As an example, if `threshold_value=100` and `custom_metric_value=200`, the `utilizationRatio` would be 2.
 HPA deduces from this that the number of active pods associated with the `scaleTargetRef` object should be doubled, and expects that once that target is achieved, the `custom_metric_value` will become equal to the `threshold_value` (`utilizationRatio=1`).
 However, by using the number of active pods, the HPA CRs for both the Model and the Server also try to take exclusive ownership of the same set of pods, and fail.

-### HPA sampling of custom metrics

 Each HPA CR has it's own timer on which it samples the specified custom metrics.
 This timer starts when the CR is created, with sampling of the metric being done at regular intervals (by default, 15 seconds).

-As a side effect of this, creating the Model HPA and the Server HPA (for a given model) at different times will mean that the scaling decisions on the two are taken at different times.
-Even when creating the two CRs together as part of the same manifest, there will usually be a small delay between the point where the Model and Server `spec.replicas` values are changed.

-Despite this delay, the two will converge to the same number when the decisions are taken based on the same metric (as in the previous examples).

-When showing the HPA CR information via `kubectl get`, a column of the output will display the current metric value per replica and the target average value in the format `[per replica metric value]/[target]`.
+When showing the HPA CR information via `kubectl get`, a column of the output will display the current metric value per replica and the target average value in the format `[per replica metric value][target]`.
 This information is updated in accordance to the sampling rate of each HPA resource.
-It is therefore expected to sometimes see different metric values for the Model and it's corresponding Server.

-{% hint style="info" %}
-Some versions of k8s will display `[per pod metric value]` instead of `[per replica metric value]`, with the number of pods being computed based on a label selector present in the target resource CR (the `status.selector` value for the Model or Server in the Core 2 case).

-HPA is designed so that multiple HPA CRs cannot target the same underlying pod with this selector (with HPA stopping when such a condition is detected).
-This means that in Core 2, the Model and Server selector cannot be the same.
-A design choice was made to assign the Model a unique selector that does not match any pods.

-As a result, for the k8s versions displaying `[per pod metric value]`, the information shown for the Model HPA CR will be an overflow caused by division by zero.
-This is only a display artefact, with the Model HPA continuing to work normally.
-The actual value of the metric can be seen by inspecting the corresponding Server HPA CR, or by fetching the metric directly via `kubectl get --raw`
-{% endhint %}

 ### Advanced settings

-*   Filtering metrics by additional labels on the prometheus metric:

-    The prometheus metric from which the model RPS is computed has the following labels managed by Seldon Core 2:
+*   **Filtering metrics by additional labels on the prometheus metric** - The prometheus metric from which the model RPS is computed has the following labels managed by Seldon Core 2:

     ```c-like
     seldon_model_infer_total{